wehlutyk/thesis/content/4-discussion.md

 The second way is to create an *in vitro* interactive situation that is as encompassing as possible, and measure every possible aspect of the interaction in it.
 In the laboratory, this corresponds to the approach taken by @moussaid_amplification_2015, who taped unconstrained pairwise conversations chained one after the other, hand-coded them for specific features, and then measured the evolution of such features along chains.
 Another approach consists in taking advantage of online video games that create complete worlds in which the interactions of players can be measured in multiple modalities (gaming behaviours and parallel verbal conversations), as has been used for instance in the study of language learning [@zheng_multimodal_2012].
-As developing such a game for experimental purposes involves a substantial investment however, researchers must rely on existing gaming environments and communities to access the data.
+However, developing such a game for experimental purposes involves a substantial investment, such that researchers must often rely on existing gaming environments and communities to access the data.
+^[Smartphone psychology [@miller_smartphone_2012] might be another opening for this type of study: by getting a closed group of people to accept that all the measurable aspects of their interactions be recorded by their smartphone for a period of time (sound, surrounding luminosity, small movements of the device, precise location of the subject), an experimenter could potentially have access to a much richer view of interactions of everyday life.
+This does not seem possible for fully unconstrained interactions however, and must likely be restricted to a particular area such as work or home;
+otherwise, the consent of every person that a subject interacts with in their everyday life would have to be obtained.
+]

-Fully measuring unconstrained interactions is thus one way of matching the complexity of the different communicative means available to the subjects.
+Fully measuring unconstrained interactions is thus one option for matching the complexity of the different communicative means available to the subjects.
-However, the problem with this approach for cultural evolution is precisely the increased complexity of context and interaction: existing works use important manual or semi-manual steps in their analyses, such that their access to meaning in the data is in large part interpretive.
+The challenge, however, is precisely the increased complexity of context and interaction: for cultural evolution, the works we reviewed in this and previous chapters use important manual or semi-automatic steps in their analyses, such that their access to meaning in the data is in large part interpretive.
-Using the relevance-theoretic approach to delve into the detail of how meaning is inferred in such situations is likely to become quickly unmanageable.
+Still, while using the relevance-theoretic approach to study how meaning is inferred in such situations can quickly become unmanageable, it may be possible to gradually increase possibilities by developing better semi-automatic coding techniques, similarly to what has been done for the Human Speechome Project.

-We therefore turn to the other end of the spectrum: approaches which, by relying on the Enactive account for which simpler meanings can exist without the requirement of symbolic processing, aims to lower the complexity of interactions and possible meanings.
+We now turn to the other end of the spectrum: approaches which, by relying on the Enactive account for which simpler meanings can exist without the requirement of symbolic processing, aim to lower the complexity of both interactions and possible meanings.

 ### Preliminary enactive steps to language

-The final approach we discuus aims to take advantage of the empirical appeal of the Enactive approach: using paradigms similar to that of perceptual crossing, one might be able to create interactions that have meaning to the participants without the need to use complex linguistic material.
+This final approach aims to take advantage of the empirical appeal of the enactive notion of meaning: using paradigms similar to that of perceptual crossing, one might be able to create interactions that have meaning to the participants without the need to use complex linguistic material.
 In such a situation, participants would interact through a combination of low-dimensional channels in a task that has inherent meaning to them, and both the interaction and the meaning emerging from it would have extremely low complexity.
 Such an approach would not enable participants to have everyday life conversations, but it would let the experimenter introduce complexity in experimental tasks little by little, with the end goal of creating situations whose complexity can approach that of actual linguistic interactions.